 In combination these three occupations accounted for 5,134 people in total or 75.4% of the Retail Trade local workers.

 In comparison, Victoria employed 53.8% as Sales Workers; 16.2% as Managers and 3.9% as Machinery Operators And Drivers.

 The major differences between the jobs held by the Retail Trade workforce in the City of Brimbank and Victoria were:

-The largest changes in the jobs held by the Retail Trade in the City of Brimbank workforce between 2011 and 2016 were:
+The largest changes in the jobs held by the Retail Trade workforce in the City of Brimbank between 2011 and 2016 were those employed as:

 - Machinery Operators And Drivers (+142 local workers)

 - Labourers (+36 local workers)